pydata/xarray/doc/data-structures.rst

 Where a pandas object is supplied as a value, the names of its indexes are used as dimension names, and its data is aligned to any existing dimensions.

-You can also create an dataset from:
+You can also create a dataset from:

 - A :py:class:`pandas.DataFrame` or :py:class:`pandas.Panel` along its columns and items respectively, by passing it into the :py:class:`~xarray.Dataset` directly